woernerm/fluent_anvil_copy/README.md

 set to False) then the minimum length requirement shall only be enforced, if the user has already written something.
 This is useful to avoid displaying an error message although the user may have skipped the text field intentionally for now.
-If minimum length shall always be enforced, just omitt the second parameter.
+If minimum length shall always be enforced, just omit the second parameter.